 It is hard to imagine that there would be an audience for Trolls for anybody over the age of six.
 The film comes in a blinding blur of rainbow colours where frequently the entire range of the spectrum has been used in the frame all at once.
 Even the poster for the film contains nothing more than a rainbow.
 If anything, the film resembles The Smurfs having been transplanted into something akin to the world of one of the Barbie fairy movies see something like Barbie Fairytopia (2004).
 Troll culture seems to consist of doing nothing more than spending all their time singing, dancing and hugging they even seem to have times of the day mandated so they can do so.
 By contrast, Bergen culture is a monarchy inhabited by unhappy and ugly creatures who are unable to experience happiness until they eat a troll.

-The film takes several leaves from George Lucass failed venture into kiddie animation with Strange Magic (2015) and has the trolls burst into reworked versions of popular songs at various intervals.
+The film takes several leaves from Happy Feet (2006), Gnomeo & Juliet (2011) and George Lucass failed venture into kiddie animation with Strange Magic (2015) and has the trolls burst into reworked versions of popular songs at various intervals.
+This is a fad that premiered with Moulin Rouge (2001) but has taken off in animated films in recent years Trolls was followed one month later by Sing (2016).
 There is a gratingly awful version of Simon and Garkfunkels The Sound of Silence (1964) appropriately Branch throws Poppys guitar into a fire immediately after it.
 One of things guaranteed to work me up to a level of red-faced fury in an animated film or work of childrens entertainment is the constant rupturing of the envelope of realism and having creatures that live in a world different to our own making constant contemporary one-liners, jokes and pop culture references.
 The scene where Bridget discovers herself and struts through the street to a hip cover version of Diana Rosss Im Coming Out (1980), or others with the trolls riding around on a rollerskate grates in a way that feels like eating razor blades.
 The film proceeds with such a giddy blur of colour, singing, dancing, manic slapstickery with trolls bouncing around that the combined effect is akin to walking away from a childrens birthday party high on a massive sugar rush.

 It should be noted that the trolls we have in the film are not trolls in any mythological sense according to Scandinavian folklore, from which the troll originated, they are seen as large, dim-witted and very hairy creatures that are variously helpful or threatening to humans but here are no more than generic cute, cuddly anthropomorphically childlike creatures that we get in animated films.
 In order to have a threat, the film has to invent a new creature called the Bergen, which actually resembles the idea of a troll far more than the creatures that are supposed to be trolls in the film.